tableau/extensions-api/docs/trex_publish.md

-## Publishing a dashboard extension to the Extension Gallery
+## Publishing a dashboard extension to the Tableau Exchange

-If you want to make your dashboard extension readily available to a large number of people, you can take steps to have your extension added to the [Tableau Extension Gallery](https://extensiongallery.tableau.com/).
+If you want to make your dashboard extension readily available to a large number of people, you can take steps to have your extension added to the [Tableau Exchange](https://exchange.tableau.com/).

-Publishing your extension to the gallery means that people will be able to discover your extension, find out what it can do, and then add the extension to their dashboards, all while working within Tableau.
+Publishing your extension to the Tableau Exchange means that people will be able to discover your extension, find out what it can do, and then add the extension to their dashboards, all while working within Tableau.

 In addition to the requirements for all extensions to ensure security and usability, such as:
  * Using HTTPS